-- 7. The defined terms have different origins and therefore should not be read as a coherent set of interconnected terms.
+- 8. The defined terms are listed in different sections for ease of presentation only and without prejudice to the determinations of the Working Group on their relevance for discussions on the legal aspects of identity management or of trust services. - 9.
+The defined terms have different origins and therefore should not be read as a coherent set of interconnected terms.
 Rather, each term should be read separately as a stand-alone definition and as such is presented as a possible reference for the discussions of the Working Group.
-When available, the source of the defined term is indicated so that additional information could be gathered from the original source document. - 8.
+When available, the source of the defined term is indicated so that additional information could be gathered from the original source document. - 10.
 Synonyms are indicated for convenience only in light of usage.
-Not all synonyms are terms defined in this note. - 9.
+Not all synonyms are terms defined in this note. - 11.
 The terms are listed in alphabetical order in the English language version of this note.
 The same order is maintained in other language versions to ensure correspondence of paragraphs and therefore facilitate reference during the Working Group discussions.